-- Imports from Hong Kong and Mainland China have expanded the fastest since 2002, while exports to the ASEAN have gained relatively more importance. - ⇒ Trade shares of the United States, Europe and Japan have narrowed in contrast to the increasing shares of Hong Kong and China, and ASEAN.
+- ⇒ Imports from and exports to Hong Kong and Mainland China have expanded the fastest during most of the last five years. - ⇒ Trade shares of the United States, Europe and Japan have narrowed in contrast to increasing shares of Hong Kong and China.